IBM Case Study

 Progress tracker

-Design Goal: Visibility
+Design principle: Visibility

 User scenario